evoreign/Binus-schedule-scraper/README.md

 how to use?
 modify the username bimay and password bimay with your own username and password

-output notepad is seperated between category
+output notepad is seperated between schedule category